akosblazsik/electron-three-microbit-vrobot-remote-control/README.md

 ## Description
-This is a remote control for the [Virtual Robot] (https://github.com/akosblazsik/microbit-vrobot) built with Electron, Three.js and Micro:bit
+This is a remote control for the ![Virtual Robot] (https://github.com/akosblazsik/microbit-vrobot) built with Electron, Three.js and Micro:bit

 > Open this page at [https://akosblazsik.github.io/microbit-vrobot-remote-control/](https://akosblazsik.github.io/microbit-vrobot-remote-control/)